How to Fill a Vape Cartridge: Complete Guide (2026)

 Problem: Oil Leaking from Bottom of Cartridge

-Cause: Overfilling
+Cause: Overfilling.

 Problem: Oil Won’t Flow from Syringe

-Cause: Oil too cold/thick
+Cause: Oil too cold or thick.

 Problem: Air Bubbles Blocking Oil Flow